openhab/openhab-addons/bundles/org.openhab.binding.livisismarthome/README.md

-# Livisi SmartHome Binding
+# LIVISI SmartHome Binding

-The binding integrates the [Livisi SmartHome](https://www.livisi.de) system into openHAB.
+The binding integrates the [LIVISI (RWE/innogy) SmartHome](https://www.livisi.de) system into openHAB.
-The binding is a newer version and forked from the innogysmarthome openHAB binding.
-It uses the official API 1.1 as provided by Livisi as cloud service.
-As all status updates and commands have to go through the API, a permanent internet connection is required.
-Currently there is no API for a direct communication with the Livisi SmartHome Controller (SHC).
+The binding is the successor of the innogy SmartHome openHAB binding, which is communicating with the LIVISI cloud-servers over the internet.

+This binding uses a DIRECT communication with LIVISI SmartHome Controllers (SHC).
+It does NOT need to communicate with the LIVISI cloud-services and does NOT require an internet connection.

+On your SHC you need a minimum Software Version of 1.2.XX.XXX with activated "Local SmartHome".

 ## Supported things

 ### Bridge

-The Livisi SmartHome Controller (SHC) is the bridge, that provides the central communication with the devices.
+The LIVISI SmartHome Controller (SHC) is the bridge, that provides the central communication with the devices.
 Without the SHC, you cannot communicate with the devices.
-This binding supports both the SHC and the SHC2 (with support for Bluetooth devices).
+At this time, this binding supports only the SHC2 (with support for Bluetooth devices).

 ### Devices